psudatasci/ORDS/README.md

 ### Running the GUI (on Windows)

-Use the `Capstone.exe` to install the GUI application on Windows.
+Click the `Capstone.exe` to install the GUI application on Windows.